 The Culture of Prostitution in Spain

-If you're planning a trip to Spain and want to explore the world of sex work in major cities like Madrid, whose Red Light district is famous for its "underground" brothels and clubs.
+If you're planning a trip to Spain and want to explore the world of sex work in major cities like Madrid, whose Red Light district is famous for its "underground" brothels and clubs, it's important to know a little about the culture and norms.

 Legal Loopholes and Illegal Practices